CoderFetch21/ChromeOS-VPN/README.md

 4. You will finally need this github repository

 # How to setup VPN
 1. Download this GitHub repository as a ZIP.
-Click the green Code button above → select Download ZIP There will be 2 folder that show up, the vpn and autostart you can remove the autostart folder
+Click the green Code button above → select Download ZIP and unzip the folder

-2. Move the ZIP file into your Linux container.
-Open the ChromeOS Files app → Right-click the ZIP → Select Move to Linux
+2. Move the folder into your Linux container.
+Open the ChromeOS Files app → Right-click the folder → Select Move to Linux

-3. unzip ChromeOS-VPN-main.zip

-4. mv ChromeOS-VPN-main ~/ChromeOS-VPN
+3. mv ChromeOS-VPN-main ~/ChromeOS-VPN

 5. cd ~/ChromeOS-VPN